mattiaspilroth/mattiaspilroth/README.md

   failure scenarios, and translating risk into appropriate technical and organizational controls.

-- **Governance and compliance enablement**
+- **Governance enablement**
-  Translating NIS2 and other regulatory frameworks into concrete, operationally viable engineering requirements.
+  Translating regulatory intent (for example NIS2) into concrete, operationally viable engineering requirements.

 ## Public technical notes

-I use selected public repositories to document technical edge cases, architectural trade-offs, and failure modes encountered in real OT environments.
+I use selected public repositories to document architectural reasoning, technical edge cases, and failure modes encountered in real OT environments.

+- **ot-security-notes**
+  Conceptual and analytical notes on OT-specific system behavior, risk, and failure modes where traditional IT security assumptions break down.

 - **ot-trust-in-isolated-networks**
-  Architectural reasoning around PKI, certificate validation, and trust management when connectivity cannot be assumed.
+  A focused deep-dive into PKI, certificate validation, and trust management in isolated or connectivity-constrained OT environments.

-- **ot-security-notes**
-  Ongoing reflections on OT-specific system behavior, soft failures, and why traditional IT security assumptions often fail in industrial systems.

-## Disclaimer

-All content represents personal technical reflections and does not constitute employer guidance, vendor documentation, or formal policy.

 ## Connect

 [linkedin.com/in/mattiaspilroth/](https://www.linkedin.com/in/mattiaspilroth)

+---

+*Disclaimer: All content represents personal technical reflections.
+It does not represent employer guidance, vendor documentation, or formal policy.*